Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(addresses);

 });That instance keeps its own server list for c-ares queries.
-It remains separate from dns.lookup() and from the global resolver's server list.
+It stays separate from dns.lookup() and from the global resolver's server list.

-Per-instance resolvers are handy for diagnostics because they make the resolver server explicit without changing the rest of the process.
+Per-instance resolvers are useful for diagnostics because they make the resolver server explicit without changing the rest of the process -

 const corp = new dns.Resolver();